Deconstructing thong stereotypes

 The role of designers and brands

 Designers and brands play a crucial role in deconstructing thong stereotypes.
-By integrating an inclusive approach from product design to marketing, they can change mentalities.
-Scandale, for example, takes an ethical approach, using soft, non-irritating materials to guarantee optimal comfort all day long.
+By integrating an inclusive approach from product design through to marketing, they can change mindsets.
+For example, Scandale takes an ethical approach, using soft, non-irritating materials to guarantee optimal comfort all day long.

 Designers can also organize workshops or take part in conferences to raise public awareness of the practical advantages of the thong: its invisibility under tight-fitting garments, its hygienic aspect and its ability to sublimate any figure without compromising on comfort.
 In this way, they actively contribute to redefining the image of the thong in the collective mind.